ruby-grape/grape/README.md

 ## JSON and XML Processors

 Grape uses `JSON` and `ActiveSupport::XmlMini` for JSON and XML parsing by default.
 It also detects and supports [multi_json](https://github.com/intridea/multi_json) and [multi_xml](https://github.com/sferik/multi_xml).
-Adding those gems to your Gemfile will automatically enable them and allow you to swap the JSON and XML back-ends.
+Adding those gems to your Gemfile and requiring them will enable them and allow you to swap the JSON and XML back-ends.

 ## RESTful Model Representations